softchris/golang-book/03-projects/04-testing/README.md

 test-example/math/math.go:11.47,13.2 1 0
 ```

-This is a format readible by the tool.
+This is a format readable by the tool.

-It's a prerequisite to generate said out file before you can view your code's coverage.
+It's a prerequisite to generate said "out file" before you can view your code's coverage.
 Place yourself in the directory you mean to measure coverage on and run this command:

 ```console
 go test -coverprofile=c.out